accordproject/hlf-cicero-contract/README.md

 The script includes the transaction payload (markdown text for the contract) from `initialize-input.txt`.

 A source markdown contract is included as `contract.md`.

+> Note that you can only call `initialize` once on the smart contract - ensuring that once the markdown text of the contract has been set, it is immutable.

 # Trigger